synergy-network-hq/aegis/aegis_crypto_core/docs/update_document.md

 - [ ] Provide a summary “What’s Inside” and “Who Should Use This” in the root README.
 - [ ] Add a “Changelog” or “Release Notes” file describing major improvements.

-**Phase 8: Prepare and deliver final project package**
+**Phase 8: Prepare final project package**
-- [ ] Monitor credits and stop if they drop to 100.
+- [ ] Ensure all code is clean, well-commented, and follows Rust best practices.
 - [ ] Create an “update document” detailing what’s complete, what’s partial, what’s left, and any issues or decisions.
-- [ ] Package all project files, demos, docs, and the update as a single downloadable zip.

 ---